Shrimp, Rice, & Shiitake Mushroom Soup

 - Heat oil and butter in a large, heavy bottom saucepan or dutch oven over medium heat until the butter is melted.
 Add the diced onion and sliced mushrooms, and cook, stirring frequently, until the onions are soft and translucent, and the mushrooms are golden brown.

-- While the onion cooks, add the minced garlic, ginger, chili powder, paprika, turmeric, 1 tsp salt and 1 tsp pepper to a small bowl.
+- While the onion cooks, add the minced garlic, ginger, chili powder, paprika, turmeric, 1 teaspoon salt and 1 teaspoon pepper to a small bowl.
 Add to the saucepan with the softened onion and cook for 1 minute longer.

 - Add the wine, turn the heat to high, and bring to a boil.
 Let cook, stirring frequently, for 5 minutes, until about ⅔ of the liquid has evaporated.